Tommy Prince: Monte Majo

 Monte Majo and Monte la Difensa were the critical twin mountain peaks which anchored the German defensive lines in Italy.
-The 1st Special Service Force managed to succeed in the Battle of Monte La Difensa on 3 to 9 December 1943 by scaling a steep cliff at night and attacking the German forces on the summit.
-The other principal objective planned for early January 1944 was the taking of Monte Majo, which was assigned to Prince's contingent of the Devil's Brigade, and was an almost insurmountable problem.
+The Force managed to succeed in the Battle of Monte La Difensa on 3 to 9 December 1943 by scaling a steep cliff at night and attacking the German forces on the summit.
+The other principal objective planned for early January 1944 was the taking of Monte Majo, which was assigned to Prince's contingent of the Devil's Brigade, and was a formidable challenge.
 German artillery and machine-gun emplacements had been arranged in layers on the steep slopes.
 An attack on any one of them would alert the other defenses and also the main German positions on the summit.
-Any assaulting force would be met with withering fire.
+Any assaulting force would be met with intensive and effective fire.

-Lt.
-Col. Gilday, desperate to devise some strategy for the assault, assigned Tommy Prince to lead a patrol and move at night in an attempt to create a pathway for an assault on Monte Majo by eliminating the enemy gun emplacements on the lower and middle slopes of Monte Majo blocking the intended route.
+Gilday, desperate to devise some strategy for the assault, assigned Prince to lead a patrol and move at night in an attempt to create a pathway for an assault on Monte Majo by eliminating the enemy gun emplacements on the lower and middle slopes of Monte Majo blocking the intended route.
 This would require Prince to execute his orders without making any sound or arousing the other German positions.
 If Prince's mission succeeded, it would allow an assault by the Force to follow immediately and climb up the steep mountain side.
 The offensive was planned for 8 January 1944.

-The commanding officer for the attack on Monte Majo, Cpt.
-Mark Radcliffe, remarked that Tommy Prince "moved just like a shadow" as he led his patrol away from the forward outpost into the night.
+The commanding officer for the attack on Monte Majo, Captain Mark Radcliffe, remarked that Prince "moved just like a shadow" as he led his patrol away from the forward outpost into the night.
 Under cover of darkness, Prince led his patrol partway up the lower slopes to a position where he left his men behind as a supporting group, should they be needed to provide covering fire.
 Prince then single-handedly approached and entered the successive German gun emplacements one after another, commencing with the gun pits on the lower slopes and then proceeding with the higher emplacements on the middle slopes.
 He successfully dispatched all of the gunners and soldiers in the artillery and machine gun bunkers with complete silence and without eliciting any enemy alarms or defensive fire.
-Prince then returned with his patrol to Cpt.
-Radcliffe's forward post before dawn and reported that his mission was accomplished.
+Prince then returned with his patrol to Radcliffe's forward post before dawn and reported that his mission was accomplished.
 All of the German gun pits located on the intended route of the Force's assault at the base and the middle of Monte Majo had been neutralized, with only the German positions on the summit remaining to defend the mountain.